muziehdesign/forms/README.md

 For a `max` error on the `instructions` field:
 1. If custom message if provided, it would be used
-1. Otherwise, first tries: `CheckoutForm.instructions.string.max`
+1. Otherwise, first tries: `CheckoutModel.instructions.string.max`
 1. Then tries: `string.max`
 1. Fallback: `'string.max'`